 Growing ginger at home

-Culinary ginger is a great spice.
-It has a distinctive flavor that goes well with many types of cuisine, from stir-fries, soups, curries, desserts, and even tea.
+Ginger is a popular spice that is used in a wide variety of dishes.
+It goes well with many types of cuisine, from stir-fries, soups, curries, desserts, and can even be used to make tea.

 Growing ginger from root (or rhizome)